ysyk2021/the-productive-marketing-manager-creating-effective-campaigns-that-boost-your-bottom-line/src/chapter-1-1.md

-Chapter 1: Introduction: Defining the Productive Marketing Manager and its Benefits
+Defining the Productive Marketing Manager and its Benefits
 ===================================================================================

 In this chapter, we will introduce the concept of the productive marketing manager and explore its benefits.
 A productive marketing manager is someone who is able to develop and execute effective marketing campaigns that drive business growth.